top of page

 How to Apply

-For more detailed information about the program, download the information sheet below.
+For more detailed information about each track, click the Details & Application buttons below.
 If you have any questions, reach out to tessa@gofarm.org.

-Incubator farmers receive valuable mentorship from experienced local farmers throughout their time in the program.
+Incubator farmers and Intro to Farming participants receive valuable mentorship from experienced local farmers throughout their time in the program.
 We’re always looking for experienced farmers to join our network and help mentor beginning farmers.
-If you are available and willing to lend a hand or an ear, to a beginning farmer, contact tessa@gofarm.org about being a mentor.
+If you are available and willing to lend a hand or an ear to a beginning farmer, contact tessa@gofarm.org about being a mentor.
 Farmer mentors get paid hourly for mentorship provided.

 Incubator Testimonials